Conduct Guide for Remote Appearances

 Certain court proceedings are now being conducted remotely by online video or by phone.

 Below are various best practices and points of etiquette that will help ensure your participation in a remote hearing is as effective as possible.

-The Alberta Courts Public and Media Access Guide covers access to court proceedings, information, documents, and exhibits by members of the public, including the media.
+The Court Information Access Guide for Alberta covers access to court proceedings, information, documents, and exhibits by members of the public, including the media.
 It also covers restrictions on access to or publication of court information.
 The guide applies to civil, family, provincial offences, and criminal proceedings in the Provincial Court of Alberta and in the Court of Appeal of Alberta and Court of Queen’s Bench of Alberta.

 The applicable notice to the profession is Practice Note Governing Notice of Application for Publication Ban.

 Members of the media may sign the Media undertaking form and provide it to the Provincial Court.
 When the court accepts the undertaking, the media representative is then accredited media for the purpose of the court’s access policies.

 The contact for enquiries about the undertaking and related policies is Olav Rokne, Senior Communication Advisor at the Provincial Court of Alberta.
 Questions about the process as well as completed undertakings may be emailed to mediaPC@albertacourts.ca.

 The current list of persons who have provided a Media Undertaking to the Provincial Court appears in the Media Undertaking List.